 America’s Car Museum is your vehicle for learning!

 At LeMay – America’s Car Museum, opportunities for continued development of core academic skills and creativity abound!
-Choose your road to discovery through inquiry-based tours, hands-on workshops or self-guided exploration.
-Our diverse collection of vehicles and interactive activities will encourage students to examine automobiles as engineering feats, historical artifacts and rolling sculptures.
+Choose your road to discovery through inquiry-based tours, hands-on workshops, or self-guided exploration, encouraging students to examine automobiles as engineering feats, historical artifacts and rolling sculptures.
 Give your students the keys to learning by scheduling your reservation today!

-Schools, scouts, youth community organizations and homeschool groups are eligible for school group admission rates and program options.
+Schools, scouts, youth community organizations and homeschool groups are eligible for the discounted admission rates below.
 Programs are available for a variety of ages ranging from preschool to college students.
 A minimum of 10 students is required.

 Group visits must be scheduled a minimum of two weeks in advance and are subject to availability.
-Groups that plan to book a guided tour or workshop are encouraged to view scheduling tips to see sample schedules.
-Chaperones must also review the Field Trip Guide in advance to ensure that all participants are well prepared for their visit.
+Chaperones should review the Field Trip Guide in advance to ensure that all participants are well prepared for their visit.
 Educators who are interested in previewing the Museum before a field trip may contact the Education Department for an educator admission coupon.

 - $6 per student for admission